jubstuff/where-to-start-with/README.md

 # Where to start with...?

-This is a list of the best resources for developers who want to save the time and stress of figuring out what to read/watch/hear to start learning a about a topic.
+This is a highly opinionated list of the best resources for developers who want to save the time and stress of figuring out what to read/watch/hear to start learning a about a topic.

 ## Writing good code